soarmarc/getdata-courseproject/README.md

 * Creates a summary table with the average of each variable for each activity and subject combination
 * Writes summary table to tidyData_avgByActivityAndSubject.txt"

+See CodeBook.md for details about the summary table (tidy data) output.

 ### Prerequisites:
 * UCI HAR Dataset folder must be in working directory before running script